jungsohn/geoBTS/README.rst

-Web Appls in Geotechnical Engineering
+Web Apps in Geotechnical Engineering
 =======================================

-The Best Practices for Texas A&M University by Dr. Sohn
+The "B"est Practices in "T"exas by Dr."S"ohn

 Link of the manual: https://geobts.readthedocs.io/en/latest/